hashicorp/terraform-website/content/source/docs/github-actions/common-tasks/arguments.html.md

 # Arguments

-Arguments can be passed to each subcommand in two ways.
+Use either the `args` attribute or environment variables to pass arguments to a Terraform subcommand in the GitHub Actions workflow YAML.

 ## Using Arguments

-GitHub Actions supports an `args` attribute that will pass arguments to the Terraform subcommand.
+Each step in a job can include an `args` attribute with arguments for the Terraform subcommand.
 Using this `args` attribute will place the arguments at the end of the entire `terraform` command, even after all of the arguments defined in the source code.
 In this example, the argument `-var="env=dev"` will be appended to the `terraform init` command.

 ```yaml
 name: 'Terraform GitHub Actions'